You can get from Berlin to Prague by train, bus or flight.

 All travellers must abide by the following measures in Germany to reduce the spread of coronavirus in the country:

-There are 2 travel options from Berlin to Prague: coach or train.
+There are 2 ways to get from Berlin to Prague: coach or train.

-The distance from Berlin to Prague is approximately 173 miles (279 km).
+The Berlin to Prague distance is approximately 173 miles (279 km).

 These are the most popular departure and arrival points for travellers from Berlin to Prague: